AincradOT/platform/docs/golden-path.md

 The platform layer exists to:

-* centralise the organisation level decisions
+* centralize the organization level decisions
 * give a single source of truth for environments and state
 * avoid every repo reinventing state backends, secrets and CI auth
 * maintain a consistent and well-documented infrastructure that can be managed by a single engineer